A Plan to Renew the Promise of American Life, Plank 5

 Questions

 Aren’t duties just a tool of protectionism?
 Not necessarily.
 Protectionism (meaning tariffs and other trade barriers designed to protect domestic producers from competition) is, generally speaking, a bad thing.
-That’s why I favor free trade, so long as it is defined as ‘zero-percent tariffs with a metallic standard (and fixed exchange rates).’
-Not all who call themselves free traders would define it that way, but I think they should — if they really want trade to be free.
+I favor free trade, so long as it is defined as ‘zero-percent tariffs with a metallic standard and fixed exchange rates.’
+Not all who call themselves free traders would define it that way, but I think they should — if they really want free trade.
 Without honest money, low or non-existent tariffs do not, by themselves, constitute free trade.
 So long as your trading partner can just use currency manipulation as a non-tariff trade barrier, any ‘free trade’ deal you have with him is a joke — on you.
 Can tariffs be too high?
 Of course.
 But as we’ve seen, consumers help keep rates in check through their purchasing choices.
 Can a nation benefit by replacing income taxes with moderate tariffs?
-Yes!
-Yes, indeed.
-It’s about the smartest policy upgrade a nation could make.
+Yes.
+Indeed, it’s about the smartest policy upgrade a nation could make.

 Couldn’t excises be used for social engineering?
 They could.
 But social engineering is a potential risk with most kinds of taxes.
 Policymakers get to decide what gets taxed and what doesn’t.
 ‘Sin taxes’ are taxes on things we currently don’t like for some reason.
 My own view is taxing ‘sin’ is a waste of time (remember those black markets) and can spawn crime (think Al Capone).
-The prudent policy is to use taxes simply to raise a revenue and do it in a way that is economically neutral.
+The prudent policy is to use taxes simply to raise a revenue and to do it in a way that is as economically neutral as possible.
 Tax codes are written by human beings.
-Inevitably, they’ll tend to reflect the community’s moral sense.
+Inevitably, the tax code will reflect the community’s moral sense.
 Some sins will get taxed.
-I can live with that, if it means having my freedom and privacy and prosperity back.
+I think that’s an evil we just have to live with — although, to be sure, we should minimize it.

 Why not adopt a national retail sales tax?
 A national retail sales tax is a popular idea.
 Perhaps the most appealing variant of it is marketed as ‘The FairTax.’
 The idea is to replace all federal taxes with a single, national sales tax collected at the cash register.
 This idea is at first very tempting, but on closer examination, it turns out to be flawed, for at least three reasons.
-1) It would not remain transparent.
+(1) It would not remain transparent.
 Why?
 Because it would morph into a value-added tax (VAT).
-Supporters tout it as highly transparent: the amount you pay is printed right there on each receipt.
+Supporters tout it as highly transparent: the amount you pay is printed right there on your receipt.
 But that’s not the end of the story.
 Cash-register taxes are easy to evade, which leads inevitably to a game of tax enforcement whack-a-mole.
 This happened in Europe.
 Retail sales taxes there evolved into VATs, which are collected not just at the cash register but also at every other stage of the economic process.
-That, of course, makes the tax complicated and confusing, and thus non-transparent, and thus non-self-limiting, or at least less self-limiting than duties and excises, which, as we’ve seen, are straightforward.
-Now, if you force me to choose between an income tax and a VAT, I’ll take the VAT.
+That, of course, makes the tax complicated and confusing, and thus non-transparent, and thus non-self-limiting, or at least much less self-limiting, than duties and excises, which, as we’ve seen, have the virtue of being straightforward.
+Now, if you force me to choose between an income tax and a VAT, I’ll take a VAT.
 But look around.
 Wherever there’s a VAT, it exists on top of income taxes, not in place of them.
-A VAT plus income taxes is, I daresay, the worst of all possible worlds.
-2) Despite FairTax supporters’ rhetoric about ‘abolishing the IRS,’ the plan actually necessitates the retention of a quite nosey government agency in order to pay every citizen something called a ‘prebate.’
+A VAT plus income taxes is the worst of all worlds.
+(2) Despite FairTax supporters’ rhetoric about ‘abolishing the IRS,’ the plan actually necessitates the retention of a quite nosey government agency in order to pay every citizen something called a ‘prebate.’
 The prebate is included to make the system less regressive — to offset the burden of taxing essentials like food, clothing, and shelter.
 Since rich people don’t need such protection, the prebate would inevitably be targeted to the poor and thus adjusted for income.
 Which means everyone would need to report their income — just like an income tax.
-3) The federal government already collects duties and excises.
+(3) The federal government already collects duties and excises.
 They work.
 They’ve proved their worth.
-Why get fancy.
+Why get fancy?

 What about a gross receipts tax on the states?
 This is a bold idea, and at first glance an appealing one.
-But it’s unwise.
+But I think it’s unwise.
 I’ve seen it marketed under the label, ‘the NeutralTax.’
 The idea is to replace all existing federal taxes with a single, gross receipts tax on state governments.
-Uncle Sam would tax the states rather than persons.
+Uncle Sam would tax the states rather than individuals.
 The states would in turn tax their residents in whatever way they think best.
-In other words, it would devolve federal tax policy to the states.
+In a sense, it would devolve federal tax policy to the states.
 This, of course, would require a constitutional amendment.
 Now, presumably, in practice it would generate an equilibrium and an optimal one.
-The tax rate would be set at the point that produces a maximum of revenue with a minimum of burden.
-I’m assuming every state would in time come to adopt for itself a relatively efficient tax system.
-The scheme would certainly be very simple to administer — I mean, for the feds.
+The tax rate would be set at the point that produces a maximum of revenue for the feds with a minimum of burden on the people.
+I’m assuming every state would in time come to adopt for itself a relatively efficient tax system to pay the feds with.
+The scheme would certainly be very simple to administer — for the feds.
 And it would also depoliticize tax policy — for the feds.
 But the trouble is it would also give Congress a weapon with which to manipulate the states.
-And well, to put this starkly, if you want to live under a consolidated, highly centralized government like France or Russia, this is a pretty good way to get there.
-It could kill federalism.
+And to put it starkly, if you want to live under a consolidated, highly centralized government like France or Russia, this approach seems like a pretty good way to get there.
+A gross receipts tax on the states could kill federalism.
 Under the Constitution, state governments may not tax the federal government (McCulloch v.
-Maryland, 1819), and vice versa (for the most part) (New York v.
+Maryland, 1819).
+And the reverse also holds, for the most part (New York v.
 United States, 1946).
 The basic rule is sovereigns may not tax other sovereigns.
 That is a good rule, and a logical one.
 But under the NeutralTax, the feds would not only be able to tax the states, they could influence their behavior in ways not so readily available to them now.
 They could use the threat of rate hikes, or the lure of rate cuts, to secure changes in local policy — sticks and carrots.
 At least with federal spending programs (grants-in-aid), a state is free in theory to decline the money.
-But here, there wouldn’t be an option.
-The tax must be paid, and Uncle Sam can set the tax rate wherever he wants.
-In short, he is the real sovereign.
-The balance of power would shift even further toward the city on the Potomac.
+But here, there would be such no freedom to say no. The tax must be paid.
+And Uncle Sam, alone, sets the rate.
+Uncle Sam is the sovereign, the states are tributaries.
+It resembles a protection racket.
 No, thanks.

 Why not rely instead on head taxes?
 Because head taxes are not consumption taxes.
 And because they are an abomination.

 To sum up, in my ideal system, localities would continue to rely primarily on property taxes, states would continue to rely primarily on sales taxes (but not VATs), and Congress would go back to relying primarily on duties and excises.
-And income taxes would be banned.
+And income taxation would be abolished in all its forms.

 Constitutional Amendments